-This Father’s Day, thousands of kids (and spouses) will be looking to treat their dads.
-Fathers and golf go together like alcohol and triple bogeys so what better way to celebrate than by spending the day together out on the golf course?
+This Father’s Day, thousands of families will be eagerly looking to treat their dads.
+Fathers and golf go together like alcohol and triple bogeys—no wonder it’s one of the busiest days of the seasons at facilities around the world.

 Market your golf course promotions

-Another great way to get people on the golf course for Father’s Day is by including promo codes in your targeted mail outs.
-Customers can use them when booking online to apply discounts to rounds of golf, cart rentals, or pro shop items.
+Another great way to get people on the golf course for Father’s Day is by including promo codes in your targeted mailouts.
+Customers can use them when booking online to apply discounts to rounds of golf, cart rentals, pro shop items, etc.

-The world of golf equipment is not the most straightforward one – unless you know Dad has been eyeing the latest Titleist AP2 set for the past few months, even the head golf pro might not know what’s right for him, and nobody wants to give a gift that won’t be enjoyed.
+The world of golf equipment is not the most straightforward one.
+Unless your dad or husband has been eyeing the latest TaylorMade and won’t stop talking about it, even the head golf pro might not know what’s right for him, and nobody wants to give a gift that won’t be enjoyed.

-Gift cards are the perfect promotion ideas to ensure that Dad loves his father’s day present.
-In fact they account for the second most popular category of Father’s Day gifts.
+Gift cards are the perfect promotion ideas to ensure that dad loves his father’s day present.
+In fact, they account for the third most popular category of Father’s Day gifts.
 Don’t miss out on the thousands of gift cards that will be purchased in the weeks leading up to the holiday.
-By ensuring that your golf course offers them, you can capitalize on non golf savvy family members who want to treat their dad to the perfect gift.
+By ensuring that your golf course offers them, you can capitalize on non-golf-savvy family members who want to treat their dad to the perfect gift.

-Pair this with a sale at the pro-shop, and you have a recipe for success.
+Pair this with a sale at the pro shop, and you have a recipe for success.
 Americans will spend almost a billion dollars on sporting goods this Father’s Day, and way more on clothing, including golf wearables.
-Remind your audience that the pro-shop is the best place to get great golf gifts, gear, and advice!
+Remind your audience that the pro shop is the best place to get great golf gifts, gear, and advice!
 We recommend sharing your best gift ideas to showcase the most popular and newest golf gear available at the pro shop.
 You could include a link to this in your Father’s Day promotional email and social posts.

 Getting the word out online about your must-haves is one of the best ways to generate interest.
-One-third of people will shop for their Father’s Day gift online, with young people being the majority in this category.
-Google Searches for “Golf” hit their highest point the week right before Father’s Day, so make sure you’re using quality Ecommerce software to be seen in the search results.
+Over one-third of people will shop for their Father’s Day gift online, with young people being the majority in this category.
+Google Searches for “Golf” hit their highest point the week right before Father’s Day, so make sure you’re using quality eCommerce software to be seen in the search results.
 Modern eCommerce systems also allow you to sell gift cards and packages online directly to your consumer, and unlike physical goods, you don’t need to worry about shipping.

 Make it fun, make it memorable!

 Make it an event!
-Aside from a killer promotional campaign, you could host a family oriented day: host a tournament for Dads to compete in with (or against!) their kids.
-Offer prizes to win, especially ones that appeal to new golfers, like a father/child golf lesson.
-Cap off the event with a BBQ complete with live music for after the sun sets.
+Aside from a killer promotional campaign, you could host a family-oriented day including a tournament for dads to compete in with (or against!) their kids.
+Offer prizes to win, especially ones that appeal to new golfers, like a family golf lesson.
+Cap off the event with a BBQ complete with live music to cap off the day once the sun sets.

-Nowadays, a lot of golfers (especially in the younger crowd) value the course and the culture in the clubhouse.
-A wide variety of food and drink options, as well as a more casual atmosphere will go a long way to prove to these would-be members that your course isn’t only for khaki-clad executives, it’s open for golfers of all ages and backgrounds.
+Nowadays, a lot of golfers, especially in the younger crowd, value the course and the culture in the clubhouse.
+A wide variety of food and drink options, as well as a more casual atmosphere, will go a long way with millennial golfers.
+It’ll prove to them that your course isn’t only for khaki-clad executives—it’s open for golfers of all ages and backgrounds.

-The idea, at its core, is to show that the golf course is a place for people of all ages and skill levels to practice an amazing sport, surrounded by great people.
-Fathers day is your opportunity to create lifelong memories, and cement the golf course as the place to spend quality time with Dad.
+The idea, at its core, is to show that a golf course is a place for people of all ages, skill levels, and backgrounds to practice an amazing sport surrounded by great people.
+Father’s Day is your opportunity to create lifelong memories and cement your golf course as the place to spend quality time with dad.